adnanahmady/guestbook/README.md

-# Super Store Application
+# Guestbook Application

-This application is a personal project that is using symfony framework as the backend service provider.
+This application is a personal project that is using symfony framework.

 ## Requirements